-The physical size and weight of the Canon G7 X Mark II and the Sony RX100 V are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Sony RX100 V is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is notably smaller (9 percent) than the Canon G7 X Mark II.
 Moreover, the RX100 V is markedly lighter (6 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the RX100 V are weather-sealed.